 The

-public class BankAccount { private decimal balance; public BankAccount(decimal balance) { this.balance = balance; } public decimal GetBalance() { return balance; } } BankAccount account = new BankAccount(1000); Console.WriteLine(account.GetBalance()); // Outputs: 1000 // Console.WriteLine(account.balance); // Compile-time error: inaccessible
+public class BankAccount { private decimal balance; public BankAccount(decimal balance) { this.balance = balance; } public decimal GetBalance() { return balance; } } BankAccount account = new BankAccount(1000); Console.WriteLine(account.GetBalance()); // Outputs: 1000 // Console.WriteLine(account.balance); // Compile-time error: inaccessiblebalancefield is completely inaccessible outside the class.

 - Example: